coremaze/ME2-Restoration/handheld/README.md

 ## Hardware configuration

-The ME2 handheld consists of the following major components
+The ME2 handheld consists of the following major components:

 ### Flash